Marvel Cinematic Universe timeline: Overview

 With Phase Four, Marvel Studios expanded into television series, which have greater interconnectivity with the MCU feature films than the series from Marvel Television.
 In October 2020, the Marvel section of Disney+ was restructured to include groupings of the films by phase, as well as a grouping that put the films in timeline order.
 By August 2022, Marvel Studios had hired an individual to keep track of the placement of the studio's projects in the MCU timeline.
 DK released a book titled The Marvel Cinematic Universe: An Official Timeline on October 24, 2023.
 The book, written by journalists Anthony Breznican, Amy Ratcliffe, and ReBecca Theodore-Vachon, was made in collaboration with Marvel Studios to provide an updated timeline of the MCU.
 Winderbaum said the book was the first time the studio was "officially laying out the timeline".
 The book covers Marvel Studios' projects in their first four phases as part of their "Sacred Timeline" on Earth-616, and addresses several perceived continuity errors, such as the timeline of Homecoming.
 In January 2024, during Echos press tour, Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created, despite the two companies being in communication and aware of what each other were doing.
 He continued that Marvel Studios had begun to see "how well integrated the [Marvel Television] stories are" and personally felt confident in saying Marvel's Netflix television series Daredevil (2015–2018) was part of the Sacred Timeline.
 Shortly after Winderbaum's comments, Daredevil and the remaining Netflix series were added to the Disney+ timeline, primarily alongside the MCU's Phase Two and Three content.
 They were added to Disney+ "fairly quickly" after Winderbaum realized during the press tour of Echo that the Netflix series' place in the MCU timeline was "not just assumed" and audiences wanted it to be confirmed.
 Winderbaum added that Disney+ was Marvel Studios' "medium to define the canon now".

+In January 2026, Wonder Man showrunner Andrew Guest said Marvel Studios encourages writers never to have explicit date mentions in their projects, having characters avoid saying dates, and trying to be unspecific about referencing other MCU events.